 Why We’re Looking at Foreclosures

-On tonight’s program, we covered the foreclosure story, which is morphing as I write.
-A glance at the “Most Popular” list at the Wall St. Journal’s online real estate page gives some sense of the shapes it’s taking:
+On Thursday’s NewsHour, we have the first in a series of stories on foreclosures.
+A glance at the “Most Popular” list at the Wall St. Journal’s online real estate page gives some sense of the shapes these stories are taking:

 Another key protagonist is North Carolina lawyer Max Gardner, known as “the dean of the bankruptcy bar.”
 Gardner has agreed to answer your mortgage questions here on Making Sen$e.